 Very few feelings in this world compare to climbing your first rock.
 Pressing your body to its rough surface, feeling your muscles tense up, your heartbeat quicken, then seeing yourself rise solely through your own strength and willpower.
 It’s exhilarating, it’s liberating, but most of all—it’s so much fun!
 And if you think climbing is reserved only for the biggest and the strongest, you couldn’t be further from the truth, because climbing is for everyone.
 Here to welcome you into the world of rock, sweat and cheers is a fierce group of female rock guides who hold all-women weekend camps in the country’s top climbing locations.

 A group of female rock guides from The Mountain Guides; Aimee, Szu-ting, Izzy and Jess have it all covered—from multi-pitch meetups in Eldorado Canyon, through learning trad and crack climbing in Red Rock and Moab, to pushing for harder grades in the City of Rocks.
 So whether you’re just starting out or working on proper gear placement in lead scenarios, they’re here to show you the ropes.
-Tune in for this one-hour session and learn from some of the best rock guides in the business, ask questions in a welcoming and safe environment and, who knows, maybe even find your next climbing partner.
+Check out this one-hour free webinar and learn from some of the best rock guides in the business and, who knows, maybe even find your next climbing partner.